 Youthreach has initiated digital literacy programme and stitching& embroidery courses for the rural youth with special focus on girls.
 The digital literacy programme aims to equip the rural youth with basic and advanced employability focused computer skills.
 Youthreach has partnered with Intel and NIIT for the implementation of the Digital literacy programme.

 Youthreach provides rural women and girls with stitching and embroidery skills as part of livelihood support programme.
 The programme also helps the girls start their own income generating ventures post course completion.

 Youthreach is working intensively in the Water sanitation and hygiene interventions for the rural areas.
 Through this programme we aim to put an end to the practice of open defecation, bring about a behavior change modification of the beneficiaries and ensure availability of basic sanitation at the educational centres to help girl students continue their education.
-Youthreach has helped to build toilets at individual households and educational centres, and renovated toilets at schools and educated the students about cleanliness and hygiene.
+Youthreach has helped to build toilets at individual households and educational centres, and renovated toilets at schools and educated the students about cleanliness and hygiene by Mulberry Maids cleaning service.
 Youthreach is also working intensively in the process of providing safe drinking water to the children enrolled at the various Government schools in Uttrakhand and Himachal and villages in Haryana.